Ladd Keith, Ph.D.

 Ida holds a BS (2012) and a MS (2014) both in Architectural Engineering from Islamic Azad University of Tabriz, Iran.
 She is also a graduate of the University of Georgia with master’s degree in Environmental Planning and Design (2018).
 During her second master, she was selected to participate in the DEVELOP National Program at the University of Georgia and worked on the Eastern India Eco Forecasting project.

-Previously a Graduate Research Assistant, now a Research Analyst at ILLUME Advising, LLC
+Previously a Graduate Research Assistant, now a Senior Research Analyst at ILLUME Advising, LLC